tiann/KernelSU/website/docs/guide/installation.md

 ## Check if your device is supported

-Download KernelSU manager APP from [GitHub Releases](https://github.com/tiann/KernelSU/releases) or [Coolapk market](https://www.coolapk.com/apk/me.weishu.kernelsu), and install it to your device:
+Download KernelSU manager APP from [GitHub Releases](https://github.com/tiann/KernelSU/releases) and install it to your device:

 - If the app shows `Unsupported`, it means **You should compile the kernel yourself**, KernelSU won't and never provide a boot image for you to flash.
 - If the app shows `Not installed`, then your devices is officially supported by KernelSU.